Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Introduction

 To this end, we present a new large-scale human-centric dataset, named Human-in-Events (HiEve), for understanding a hierarchy of human-centric information (motions, poses, and actions) in a variety of realistic complex events, especially in crowded and complex events.
 Among all datasets for realistic crowd scenarios, HiEve has substantially larger scales and complexity and contains a record number of poses (\textgreater1M), action labels (\textgreater56k) and long trajectories (with average trajectory length \textgreater480 frames).
-Compared with existing datasets, HiEve contains more comprehensive and larger-scale annotations in more complex scenes, making it more adequate to develop new human-centric analysis techniques and evaluate them in realistic scenes. \autoref{table:comprision} provides a quantitative comparison of the HiEve dataset with related datasets in light of their nature and scale.
+Compared with existing datasets, HiEve contains more comprehensive and larger-scale annotations in both generic and complex scenes, making it more adequate to develop new human-centric analysis techniques and evaluate them in realistic scenes. \autoref{table:comprision} provides a quantitative comparison of the HiEve dataset with related datasets in light of their nature and scale.

-One main feature of our HiEve dataset is the hierarchical and diverse information of human annotations.
-To sufficiently utilize this feature, we present an action-guided pose estimation algorithm as our baseline method, which guides the pose representation learning with additional action-aware information.
-Experiments demonstrate that this action-guided design is able to boost the performance of existing state-of-the-art pipelines on our HiEve dataset.
+One main feature of our HiEve dataset is the hierarchical and diverse information of human annotations under unified crowd scenes, which encourages to accomplish multiple human-centric visual tasks by integrating cross-annotation information.
+To make a tentative validation of this property, we explore combining the pose and action label in HiEve to present two simple baselines (1) a pose-aware action recognition algorithm and (2) an action-guided pose estimation algorithm.
+Specifically, the former promotes video action learning by encouraging the video feature to predict pose-aware motion patterns, while the latter refines the pose representation with action category prior knowledge.
+Experiments demonstrate that they can boost the performance of existing state-of-the-art pipelines on our HiEve dataset.
+We hope this exploration will foster further research in video understanding with diverse annotations of HiEve.